syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-UWP.md

 ---
 # Render PDF Pages using the PDFium renderer in UWP

-The [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to render the PDF pages using the PDFium rendering engine.
-The ICustomPdfRenderer interface defines the methods and properties that provide the necessary values and perform the necessary operations to render the pages using the PDFium library.
+The [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to render PDF pages using the PDFium rendering engine.
+The `ICustomPdfRenderer` interface defines the methods and properties that provide the necessary values and perform the necessary operations to render the pages using the PDFium library.
 The user needs to add a class to their application that must implement this interface and assign an instance of this class to the CustomPdfRenderer property of the SfPdfViewer as explained [here](https://help.syncfusion.com/xamarin/pdf-viewer/rendering-pdf-pages-using-pdfium).

-The PDF page rendering using the PDFium rendering engine is shown in detail as follows.
+The PDF page rendering using the PDFium rendering in UWP engine is shown in detail as follows.

 ## Loading the PDFium library

 To render the PDF pages using PDFium, the pdfium.dll library for the corresponding platform configuration (x86, x64, or arm64) must be loaded in the application project.
 The library can either be loaded from a file path or it can be added as an embedded resource in the application project.

 ### Loading the library from the file path
 The library files for each platform (x86, x64, or arm64) could be placed inside the application project in separate folders.
-Load the library from the file path using the `LoadLibrary` external method while initializing the custom renderer.
+Load the library from the file path using the LoadLibrary external method while initializing the custom renderer.

 {% tabs %}
 {% highlight c# %}